matthewmueller/node-nom/Readme.md

 # nom #

+Ridiculous simple screen scrapper for Node.js.
 Nom uses [cheerio](http://github.com/MatthewMueller/cheerio) to provide the core jQuery API for grabbing and manipulating the response.

 ## Installation ##